solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 ## How was this related to Episerver?

 Most of the time the customer is heavily influencing where to host Episerver.
 Azure is one option.
 DXC also runs on top of Azure.
-There is really no harm to understand in depth Azure as a hosting option or as an option to implement microservices-related to Episerver projects.
+There is really no harm to understand in depth Azure as a hosting option or as an option to implement microservices that are related to Episerver projects.
 Azure AD is also a possibility for identity federation.

 ## How much effort for this all?